-I have lived in base housing for 5 years now, at two different military bases.
+I have lived in base housing for 7 years now, at three different military bases.
 On one hand, base housing offers military families a sense of safety and security.
 Neighborhoods on base seem old-fashioned and peaceful, a throwback to the town of Mayberry in the old Andy Griffith TV show.
 There are some people who don’t even lock their car or house.
 On the other hand, this peacefulness can lull residents into a false sense of security.
 Military children need to be safe and protected, even in base housing.

 No One Watches their Kids Every Moment.
 Not Even Me.

 Even in our relatively safe neighborhood on base, we have had a few scares.
 I understand the need for constant vigilance, because there are moments when I have not watched my children.
 I have four young children.
 The oldest is eight, and the youngest is two.
 Sometimes, going to the bathroom is the most dangerous part of my day.
 Just last week, I let the oldest play with a neighbor across the street.
 (She is allowed to do this often.)
 But this time, she didn’t close the front door behind her.
 In the time that I went to the bathroom, the toddler went out the front door, and into the street to follow her big sister.
 Luckily for me, no cars drove on the road in the moments that she was outside!
 But you can imagine the heart attack I had when I came out of the bathroom and discovered that the toddler was in the road!
 Obviously, we all had a talk about keeping the door closed and locked.
 But can you imagine how much harder this situation would have been if a neighbor had seen my toddler in the street and called the police?
 What would your neighbors do if this had happened in your neighborhood?

 Are Military Children Safer in Military Base Housing?